-The Automotive Technology program is NATEF certified, handson, and focuses on preparing students for careers in the automotive field.
+The Automotive Technology program is NATEF certified, hands-on, and focuses on preparing students for careers in the automotive field.
 The program works closely with regional and national industry to encourage growth and training in preparation for real-world work environments.
 This program utilizes the most current technology and testing equipment to enhance the training required by today's automotive industry.

 Automotive Technology

+Certificate of Achievement:

 Basic Automotive Service

+Career Certificate:

 Automotive Electronics

 Automotive Transmissions and Transaxles

 Automotive Brakes and Suspension